clayne/circa/README.md

 # The Circa Library Set
-## NOTE: This is a work in progress.
-Do not use for anything critical.

 Circa is a library set for C aiming to make the language easier to use for common tasks that would benefit from dynamically sized generic datatypes.

-A table of all of the implemented types can be found below, though no concrete documentation exists for now besides the code itself, which has a few comments here and there.
+A table of all of the implemented types can be found below.

 | Type      | Description                                                       |
 | --------- | ----------------------------------------------------------------- |